8 Ways To Deal With Entitled Teenagers

-Teenagers thrive when others acknowledge them in a positive way.
+Teenagers thrive when others positively acknowledge them.
 Adolescents are consumed with what others think about them, so a little bit of feedback can go a long way.
-This sensitivity to external feedback cuts both ways however.
-If a teen only ever gets negative feedback they will take it on board and develop a negative self image which in turn becomes self fulfilling.
-But if a teen hears a balance of critique and affirmation they are more likely to developed a healthy view of who they are.
+This sensitivity to external feedback cuts both ways, however.
+If a teen only ever gets negative feedback they will take it on board and develop a negative self-image which in turn becomes self-fulfilling.
+But if a teen hears a balance of critique and affirmation they are more likely to develop a healthy view of who they are.

 When a teenager makes an effort to do the right thing and make a constructive change it is often a big effort and a risk for them.
 The best chance parents have of the teen continuing to make the effort is for a teen to be aware their efforts are noticed and appreciated.

 Teenagers need to have a clear understanding of what is and isn’t okay when it comes to behaviour and relationships.
 For those of you who have read my other work you know I go on a bit about boundaries, but with good reason.
 All kids and teenagers do better in environments where there are clearly defined and enforced boundaries.
 Put simply a boundary is a limit of what is acceptable behaviour.